Last updated on October 3rd, 2019 at 03:53 pm

 “I feel like I’m in Florida again,” opined my wife Kathy, even though she has lived in South Florida for almost 40 years.
 You’ll feel that way, too.

-Parking is FREE at Hutchinson Island’s beaches
+Parking is FREE on Hutchinson Island’s beaches!

 Hutchinson Island is actually two barrier islands, but the island most associated with the name is 24-mile-long South Hutchinson Island, from Fort Pierce south to Stuart.
 The island is anchored in the middle by Florida Power & Light’s twin-unit St. Lucie Power Plant, a nuclear facility that is undoubtedly the reason most of the island’s development is isolated to the north and south ends of the island.

 The busiest beaches are near the island’s three access roads, causeways in Stuart, Jensen Beach and Fort Pierce, but if you want to get your bare feet in the sand on a magnificent pristine beach, drive past the obvious to the middle of the island, closer to the power plant.